Solana

 #FRB#DegenBot#Solana#Comparison#Non-Custodial

 Answer first — FRB Agent and DegenBot solve different problems for Solana traders.
 FRB Agent is a desktop MEV execution agent focused on automated atomic arbitrage, Jito-bundle liquidations, and per-contract PnL tracking — installed locally on Windows, signs every transaction with the user's own wallet (Phantom, Solflare, Ledger).
 DegenBot is a Solana auto-take-profit and exit-execution sniper focused on memecoin launches and TP/SL automation, optimised for ultra-fast entry and exit on volatile new tokens.
-Both are non-custodial in the strict sense, but they target different traders: FRB for systematic MEV operators, DegenBot for memecoin sniping.
-Choosing between them is choosing what you trade, not just which bot is better.
+Both are non-custodial in the strict sense, but they suit different operators: FRB Agent folds new-launch sniping into a non-custodial desktop stack alongside atomic arbitrage and liquidations (strict risk filters, local keys, per-bundle logs), while DegenBot is a hosted Telegram/web sniper optimised for fast one-click memecoin entries and TP/SL exits.
+Choosing between them is choosing how you want to run it, not just which bot is better.

 What Each Product Actually Does